Have you ever experienced itching when exercising?

 These nerves respond to different actions on the body like heat, cold, pain, and itching.

-During an exercise, when muscles heat up, this disease brings the sensation of itching.
+So for example, during an exercise, when muscles heat up, this disease brings the sensation of itching.

 However, the damaged nervous system can also be a reason.
 When that happens, you feel a sense of itching during exercise.